esentri/domainlifecycles/readme_plugins.md

 }
 ```
 Specify the packages you want to be scanned by the Diagram-Viewer.
 These can later on be changed, or your diagrams
-can be filtered even further.
+can be specified even further.
 You can generate a new API-Key by clicking on the profile tab in the Diagram-Viewer App.
 All classes that the model consists of must be defined within the `contextPackages`.